razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 Eg-2: `padding: 1rem` - the padding will be calculated as 16px by defualt.
 If the user changes the default brwoser font-size to 14 then the padding will be calculated as 14px.

-> 📝 Note: 1 rem = 16px default in all the browsers unless the default font-size of the browser is set to anything else explicitly.
+> 📝 Note: 1rem = 16px default in all the browsers unless the default font-size of the browser is set to anything else explicitly.

 See below how browser devtools show `px` equivalent to `rem`
 ![Rem in devtools as computed styles](./images/unit-font-size-rem.png)